 Disclaimer: This article may link to products and services from one or more of ExpatDen’s partners.
 We may receive compensation when you click on those links.
 Although this may influence how they appear in this article, we try our best to ensure that our readers get access to the best possible products and services in their situations.

-All quotes by Isaac (last name withheld for privacy), legal counsellor.
+All quotes by Isaac (last name withheld for privacy), legal counselor.

 Remember what we said earlier about the legal business being strictly off-limits for foreigners in Thailand?
 Well, it’s time to come clean.
 Like many rules in Thailand, there are always exceptions—and for this particular rule, the exception is a gentleman we’ll call Isaac.

 Isaac is not a lawyer, per se—that would be, as we’ve already established, illegal.
 Rather, he’s been hired by a multinational conglomerate as, in his words, an in-house legal counsel.

 reviewing contracts, investment opportunities and other documentation for various companies.”